-Other options, as well as summer-only programs, also exist, including:
+Other options (Australia, Denmark, New Zealand, and the UK), as well as summer-only programs, also exist, including:

 Students interested in studying abroad are advised to speak to their major advisor and to visit the TULANE OFFICE OF STUDY ABROAD in the Center for International Studies for guidance and application information.
 You must apply for and receive approval from Tulane before studying abroad.
 The Study Abroad advisors can assist you with this process.